JDACS4C-IMPROVE/docs/content/curating_steps.rst

 Curating a Model
 ===========================
-NATASHA: finish this
+NATASHA: add template links

 Separating preprocess, train, and infer
 ----------------------------------------

-IMPROVE divides deep learning models into three distinct steps NATASHA
+IMPROVE divides deep learning models into three distinct steps:
+#.
+Data **preprocessing** (converting raw data to machine learning (ML) data and splitting the data)
+#.
+Model **training** and saving the best model (based on early stopping)
+#. **Inference** (predicting with the model and saving raw predictions)

-Often community models are written as one or two scripts, encompassing multiple steps of the deep learning model.
+- Often community models are written as one or two scripts, encompassing multiple steps of the deep learning model.
 In order to curate the model using IMPROVE, identify where the code should be divided into preprocess, train, and infer.

-Preprocess should save processed machine learning (ML) data that has been split into training, validation, and testing datasets that can be directly ingested by the deep learning model in train.
+- Preprocess should save processed machine learning (ML) data that has been split into training, validation, and testing datasets that can be directly ingested by the deep learning model in train.

-You may have to implement saving of the best model in train, and loading of this model in infer.
+- You may have to implement saving of the best model in train, and loading of this model in infer.

-If the model does not already have functionality to save the split ML data, load the ML data, save the model, or load the model we recommend testing the implementation of this before moving forward.
+- If the model does not already have functionality to save the split ML data, load the ML data, save the model, or load the model we recommend testing the implementation of this before moving forward.

 Place model code in appropriate templates
 -------------------------------------------
 Templates available HERE - NATASHA.

-- Model code should be placed in run(), which is called by main(), but run() can call other functions as needed.
+- Model code should be placed in :code:`run()`, which is called by :code:`main()`, but :code:`run()` can call other functions as needed.

 - Any additional imports should be added as appropriate.

 - IMPROVE provided parameters should be used as appropriate so that workflows function properly (e.g. HPO will use the provided :code:`epochs` parameter).
-Parameters can be retrieved from the params dictionary with the key like :code:`params[epochs]`
+Parameters can be retrieved from the params dictionary with the key as so: :code:`params[epochs]`.
+IMPROVE provided parameters can be found here: :doc:`API`.

 - All scripts have a single :code:`output_dir`.
 Preprocess and train scripts have a single :code:`input_dir`.
 The infer script has two input directories, one for the saved model (:code:`input_model_dir`) and one for the ML data for the inference split (:code:`input_data_dir`).
 These are all set by default to the current working directory, but it is important to ensure that the correct input directories (i.e. model and data) are used in the code in the infer script so that workflows function correctly.

 - Other model-specific parameters not included as part of IMPROVE can be defined as described here: :doc:`api_model`.

 - IMPROVE model files should be named as follows, where 'model' is the name of your model:

   - For preprocessing: :code:`model_preprocess_improve.py`

   - For training: :code:`model_train_improve.py`

   - For inference: :code:`model_infer_improve.py`

 Create default configuration file